 The latest US credit card statistics reveal a lack of confidence among card users towards mobile wallets.
 Only 10% of the TSYS survey responded that they have already loaded their card into their mobile device.
 About 8% said they would definitely do this in the future, while for 19% the step was likely to happen.
 Approximately 18% of American consumers were neutral on the topic, while 21% said it wasn’t likely for them to do so.
 The majority or 24% claimed that they would never load their credit card into a mobile wallet.

 Back in 2013, card issuers introduced chipped cards, which made contactless payments possible.
 Today, contactless cards and payments are among the fastest-growing credit card industry trends.
 The acceptance of such cards expands continually, with more than half (51%) of Americans using some form of contactless payment.
 A growing number of consumers are shunning cash amid the COVID-19 pandemic.

 11. Loyalty rewards are the most critical factor when deciding what card to use.

 TSYS credit card ownership statistics show that when asked what factors play a role in choosing one credit card over another, most participants (79%) cite loyalty rewards.
 Finance charges and the card brand were selected as essential factors by 67% and 55%, respectively.
 Flexibility, customer service, mobile capabilities, and balance transfer options were other top factors.
 Only 12% of the consumers said that card design plays a role in the decision-making process.

 12. Cashback rewards are the most popular type of credit card rewards.

 About 80% of consumers prefer and have claimed cashback rewards, credit card statistics reveal.
-Gift cards (47%) are the second most popular type of rewards, followed by merchandise (38%).
-Travel rewards and experiences round up the list of top five with 33% and 21%, respectively.
+Gift cards (47%) are the second most popular type of reward, followed by merchandise (38%).
+Travel rewards and experiences round up the list of the top five with 33% and 21%, respectively.